China Southern Airlines: Mergers and acquisitions

-In June 2006, China Southern Airlines confirmed another order of 3 Boeing 737-700s and 7 Boeing 737-800s.
+In June 2006, China Southern Airlines confirmed another order of three Boeing 737-700s and seven Boeing 737-800s.
 The deliveries would continue through 2010.
-On 18 October 2006, China Southern Airlines placed an order for 6 Boeing 777 freighters, striding forward a brand new step in its cargo development.
+On 18 October 2006, China Southern Airlines placed an order for six Boeing 777 freighters, striding forward a brand new step in its cargo development.
 The aircraft would be delivered from November 2008 to July 2010.

 On 20 August 2007, China Southern Airlines announced its intention for an order of 25 Boeing 737-700s and 30 Boeing 737-800s, which will be delivered from May 2011 to October 2013.
 It was a mere two months before, on 23 October 2007, China Southern Airlines announced that it had placed an order for 10 additional Airbus A330-200s.
 The order has a listed price of US$1.677 billion and the aircraft will be delivered from March 2010 to August 2012.

 Recent developments

-During 2009, China Southern Airlines remodeled its strategy from a point to point hub to a full hub and spoke carrier, which has been proven successful.
+During 2009, China Southern Airlines remodeled its strategy from a point-to-point hub to a full hub and spoke carrier, which has been proven successful.
 Along with that, the airline has rapidly expanded its international market share, particularly in Australia, where passenger numbers in 2011 have been 97% greater than in 2010.

-On 21 January 2010, China Southern Airlines announced an order for an additional 20 A320-200s, scheduled for delivery from 2011, due to the falling fuel costs and surging passenger demand.
+On 21 January 2010, China Southern Airlines announced an order for an additional 20 A320-200s, scheduled for delivery in 2011, due to the falling fuel costs and surging passenger demand.
 In March 2010, the Chinese carrier issued new shares in Hong Kong and Shanghai 2010 to raise 10.75 billion yuan ($1.57 billion) in a bid to pay off outstanding loans.
 In December, CNY810 million ($121.5 million) was injected by China Southern Airlines into its subsidiary Xiamen Airlines to fund its fleet expansion.
-In November 2010, China Southern Airlines signed an agreement with Airbus for the purchase of six A330s and 30 A320s–200.
+In November 2010, China Southern Airlines signed an agreement with Airbus for the purchase of 6 A330s and 30 A320–200s.

-On 11 January 2011, China Southern Airlines announced a lease for 10 Embraer E-190, set to be delivered from the second half of 2011.
+On 11 January 2011, China Southern Airlines announced a lease for 10 Embraer E190 aircraft, set to be delivered from the second half of 2011.
 On 27 January 2011, China Southern Airlines was awarded a four-star ranking by Skytrax.
 It is the largest airline to hold this title.
 On 17 October 2011, China Southern Airlines made its first flight with the Airbus A380.
-Initially, the airline deployed the A380s on domestic routes, flying between Guangzhou, Beijing, Shanghai and Hong Kong.
+Initially, the airline deployed the A380s on domestic routes, flying between Guangzhou, Beijing, Shanghai, and Hong Kong.
 At the same time, the carrier conducted negotiations to commence A380 international services.
-Due to the government-imposed limitation which confined an international route to a single airline, China Southern in August 2012 announced its intention to initiate Beijing-Paris services in cooperation with Air China, pending government approval.
+Due to the government-imposed limitation that confined an international route to a single airline, China Southern in August 2012 announced its intention to initiate Beijing-Paris services in cooperation with Air China, pending government approval.
 Two months later, the A380 was deployed on Guangzhou-Los Angeles services.
 Early A380 operations were unprofitable and the aircraft, underutilised; services to Sydney were thus launched in October 2013.
-By now talks with Air China on Beijing-Paris services had ceased.
+By May 2013, talks with Air China on Beijing-Paris services had ceased.